Shull Early Learning Center

-Director Mary Shatford
+Director Dr. Mary Shatford

-Mary Shatford is the Director of the Shull Early Learning Center, which includes Early Childhood, Early Childhood Special Education, and Parents as Teachers.
+Dr. Mary Shatford is the Director of the Shull Early Learning Center, which includes Early Childhood, Early Childhood Special Education, and Parents as Teachers.

 Shatford has worked for the District since 1998.
 She was a kindergarten teacher, an Instructional Coach, a Literacy Coach, and has worked as a Curriculum Specialist supporting curriculum development and mentoring new teachers.
 Shatford earned her Education Specialist degree in Administration from William Woods University, Fulton.
-She is pursuing her doctorate degree in Educational Leadership from William Woods.
+She received her doctorate degree in Educational Leadership from William Woods.

 Shatford was the Ray-Pec Teacher of the Year in 2007.
 A Ray-Pec High School graduate, Shatford and her husband have two daughters.